Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "author_fullname?","string","The full ID of the author.

    This attribute is not available if the post was removed or deleted."
    "saved","boolean","Whether the authenticated user has saved this post.

-For clients with no user context this will always be false."
+   For clients with no user context this will always be `false`."
    "mod_reason_title","unknown?",""
    "gilded","integer",""
    "clicked","boolean",""